Mission

 The purposes of this organization shall be:

-(A) To promote the acceptance of guide dog teams by all agencies, employers, educational institutions, those doing business with the general public, and by the general public.
+(A) To promote the equitable inclusion of guide dog teams by State and local government agencies, businesses, non-profit organizations, and the general public.

 ARTICLE 3.
 MEMBERSHIP AND VOTING.